schleie/mindfulness-at-the-computer/docs/planning/use-cases.md

 Priority: Medium

 Example:
-* Was i peaceful in my body and mind?
+* Was I peaceful in my body and mind?

 ## Remembering to take a break
 Priority: *High*